-While the first series of the romantic Regency era drama was filmed in various locations across the UK, The Sun has reported that Bridgerton's U.S. production team, Shondaland, has applied for planning permission to build a massive new film set near Ascot.
-Sleuths at the tabloid appear to have discovered documents filed to the Sunninghill & Ascot local council in which the Bridgerton team ask to construct a replica Mayfair road on land "adjacent to the Drawrey, Windsor Great Park."
+Back in January, it was unveiled that Shondaland (the team behind Bridgerton) had applied for planning permission to build a huge new film set near Ascot to shoot upcoming series.
+Documents filed to the Sunninghill & Ascot parish council were discovered revealing that the Bridgerton team requested space to construct a replica Mayfair road on land "adjacent to the Drawrey, Windsor Great Park."
 The land was once home to Prince Andrew and Fergie’s former marital home.

-"We are concerned that if permission is granted the site will be used as a filming facility for many years thereafter," they write.
-The council also expressed concern that the development could harm the areas green belt and spoil "the open vistas of open fields and trees."
+"We are concerned that if permission is granted the site will be used as a filming facility for many years thereafter," they wrote in January.
+Concern was also stressed that the development could harm the areas green belt and ruin "the open vistas of open fields and trees."